liferay-design/liferay.design/src/markdown/lexicon/core-components/alerts.md

 order: 1
 ---

-<div class="page-description">Alerts are used to capture the attention of the user in an intrusive way.</div>
+Alerts are used to capture the attention of the user in an intrusive way.

 ![info alert colors](/lexicon/images/Alert.jpg)